hotwired/stimulus/README.md

 Stimulus is a new kind of framework for everyday front-end tasks.
 It sits on top of the DOM and automatically connects elements to JavaScript controllers.
 Stimulus works great with server-rendered HTML, and you don't need to be an expert to use it—it's perfect for designers and developers of all levels.

-What does it look like?
+How does it work?
 Sprinkle your HTML with magic controller, target, and action attributes:

 ```html
 <div data-controller="hello">